The Ironman Thun '26 Journey

 Said the great man who coached me as a junior orienteerer, I’ve lived by that ever since, and when I strayed I regretted.

-I’ve split the preparation into two epochs: winter epoch, where I try to gain a bit of weight in gym while maintaining bike FTP, swim once a week and regularly check 5k running best effort.
+I’ve split the preparation into two epochs: winter epoch, where I try to gain a bit of weight in the gym while maintaining bike FTP, swim once a week and regularly check 5k running best effort.
 This is to make sure that I start the second and main epoch fit, with a buffer of weight to shed and not hopelessly slow in either discipline.

 Nov 17, Week 1 of the winter epoch